 Paul was born in St. John's Wood, London, UK, just before the start of World War II.
-He spent the war in Marshfield in Gloucestershire, and various other locations in the south of England.
-The only things he can really remember about Marshfield is seeing the city of Bath, 8 miles away, burning on the horizon (Paul would have been about 5 years old then), and seeing the famous Mummers perform on the village main street, as they had been doing almost continuously since the 1100's.
-Paul was one of the lucky ones, as he got to spend the war in England, and was able to see his mother from time to time.
+He spent most of the war in Marshfield in Gloucestershire, and various other locations in the south of England.
+The only things he can really remember about Marshfield is seeing the city of Bath, 8 miles away, burning on the horizon (Paul would have been 5 years old at the time), and seeing the famous Mummers perform on the village main street, as they had been doing almost continuously since the 1100's.
+Paul was one of the lucky children, as he got to spend the war in England, and was able to see his mother from time to time.

-During the war years Paul was educated by various governesses (some younger and some older!), and after the war was over he was sent to the Dragon School, a well-known boarding school in Oxford, where his lifelong interests in languages and science fiction got their start.
+During the war years Paul was educated by various "governesses" (some younger and some older!), and after the war was over he was sent to the Dragon School, a well-known boarding school in Oxford, where his lifelong interests in languages and science fiction got their start.
 He would like to recognize the impact his brilliant science teacher, Gerd Sommerhoff, had on his life - Gerd pioneered what was really an early form of computer-based training using cards, and imbued his students with a love of science which has stayed with Paul all his life.
 At the Dragon, he was taught Latin, Classical Greek, French, and a smattering of other subjects, but it was science that he enjoyed most.
-At about the age of 12, he won a scholarship to Eton College, entitling him to wear the letters K.S (King's Scholar) after his name, and wear a tail-coat and a gown (this was the reason that scholars were called "tugs" (from "gens togata").
-At the age of 15, for some never-explained reason he was forced to specialize in Classics (this came as a bit of a surprise, as he thought he was trying to decide between maths and science!).
+At about the age of 12, he won a scholarship to Eton College, entitling him to wear the letters K.S (King's Scholar) after his name, and wear a tail-coat and a gown (this was the reason that Eton scholars were called "tugs" - from "gens togata").
+At the age of 15, for some as yet unexplained reason he was forced to specialize in Classics (this came as a bit of a surprise, as at the time he was trying to decide between maths and science!).